dotnet/AspNetCore.Docs/aspnetcore/web-api/jsonpatch.md

 The preceding code creates an instance of <xref:Microsoft.AspNetCore.Mvc.Formatters.NewtonsoftJsonPatchInputFormatter> and inserts it as the first entry in the <xref:Microsoft.AspNetCore.Mvc.MvcOptions.InputFormatters%2A?displayProperty=nameWithType> collection.
 This order of registration ensures that:

-* `NewtonsoftJsonPatchInputFormatter` is used to process JSON Patch requests.
+* `NewtonsoftJsonPatchInputFormatter` processes JSON Patch requests.
-* The existing `System.Text.Json`-based input and formatters to process all other JSON requests and responses.
+* The existing `System.Text.Json`-based input and formatters process all other JSON requests and responses.

 Use the `Newtonsoft.Json.JsonConvert.SerializeObject` method to serialize a <xref:Microsoft.AspNetCore.JsonPatch.JsonPatchDocument>.